iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 ## 5. Summary
 Equivariant fine-tuning of large foundational models is an attractive approach for combining the unprecedented representation capabilities of these models with the introduction of guaranteed equivariance required in certain domains.
 We have reproduced, replicated and extended the work of Basu et al., where they introduced *equizero*  and *λ-equitune* for performing such fine-tuning.
-We have achieved an increase of [xx pp] in top1 accuracy on [whichever dataset] by improving code and parameters, a further increase of [xx pp] by improving the methodology, and proposed a new method called *EquiAttention*, which performed on par with the best baseline.
-Additionally, we have verified the efficacy of these methods on novel datasets that exhibit equivariant properties and delivered visualizations to better understand the operation of the trained *λ-equitune* and *EquiAttention* methods.
+We have achieved an increase of [xx pp] in top1 accuracy on [whichever dataset] by improving code and parameters, a further increase of [xx pp] by improving the methodology, and proposed a new method called *equiattention*, which performed on par with the best baseline.
+Additionally, we have verified the efficacy of these methods on novel datasets that exhibit equivariant properties and delivered visualizations to better understand the operation of the trained *λ-equitune* and *equiattention* methods.
 Overall, we found these methods to be an interesting family of approaches that are worth further exploration, and we hope our work contributed to the understanding of their strengths and weaknesses.
 Acknowledgements
 We would like to thank the authors for making their code available and for their fast and detailed responses to our inquiries.
 We would also like to thank Yongtuo Liu for his supervision of our work.